cozzie-ann/portfolio/README.md

 # Anna's Portfolio

 Welcome to Anna's Portfolio!
-This is a personal portfolio website showcasing my skills, projects, and experience as a software engineer and web developer.
+This is a personal portfolio website showcasing my skills, projects, and experience as an software engineer and web developer.

 ## Table of Contents